Vaish75/Vaish75/README.md

 ---

-<h2 align="center">✨ "If you don’t sacrifice for what you love, what you love becomes the sacrifice." ✨</h2>
+<h2 align="center"> "If you don’t sacrifice for what you love, what you love becomes the sacrifice." </h2>